Gioant/RPSproject/README.md

 # odin-RPSproject

-A simple rock paper scissors game made with javascript
+A simple rock paper scissors game made with javascript using the console.

 to put some concepts of JS into practice🙂!